dobesv/quarrelly/README.md

     cd quarrelly-ui && npm start

-Then you can access the app at http://localhost/ .
+Then you can access the app at http://localhost:3000/ .

-If you choose to forego the nginx proxy, you can probably insert the server URL in quarrelly-ui/src/index.js to specify http://localhost:8000/ as a parameter to the ApolloClient constructor.